 Case Study - Reaching frontier-model quality with a local model

 Can a self-hosted open model replace a frontier cloud model for biosimilar and monoclonal-antibody CMC proposals — at parity quality, with full data privacy and fixed cost?
-Through retrieval engineering, deterministic validation, and prompt/enrichment techniques, with zero fine-tuning, a local OLMo-3.1-32B model reached 7:6 parity against Claude Opus 4.8 on a strict, multi-judge head-to-head.
+Retrieval engineering and prompt/enrichment got a local OLMo-3.1-32B model to 7:6 parity against Claude Opus 4.8 with zero fine-tuning; a QLoRA fine-tune then closed the last gap, reaching parity even on the regulatory-judgment workflows RAG couldn’t teach — all confirmed by a strict multi-judge panel.

 - Client